alexdelorenzo/cast_control/README.md

 $ playerctl -p My_Chromecast open "$URL"
 ```

-This will play a song on the Chromecast.
+This will play a song on your device.

 ## License
 See `LICENSE`.
 Message me if you'd like to use this project with a different license.